Welcome to My Priority Continuum Onyx Bike Review.

 The Suspension System

-The Continuum Onyx is made specifically for urban riding, so it does not have a suspension system.
+The Continuum Onyx is made specifically for urban and city riding only, so it does not have a suspension system.
 Although, it really doesn’t need one, and like I said earlier if you plan on biking off-road you should consider a mountain bike rather than this one for this exact reason.

 While this feature (or lack thereof) may seem like a limitation there are plenty of good reasons to not have a suspension system in place on a commuter bike.